 Finally, figure out if your hurdles are your own psychological ones, or if there are really external things you can/should be doing to improve your leadership style.
 You may want to read a bit about The Imposter Syndrome, which women suffer from much more than men — it’s basically a feeling that you’re a complete fraud and you’ve somehow duped everyone into thinking that you’re competent and capable when REALLY you’re about to lose it all at any minute.
 I remember reading about it for the first time when I was 25 and thinking, “by God, there’s a NAME for that feeling?”

-I’m curious to see what the readers say here.
+I’m curious to see what the readers say here in terms of how to become a leader.
 Readers, how have you grown your own leadership skills?
 Do you look for/appreciate advice specific to women, or do you prefer to hear the same advice men hear?